| Brady Martino of Savannah College of Art and Design (on left) introduced teammate Boyu Liu (on right)

 Randolph College.
 6. Mackenzie Gilligan, University of Massachusetts

+at Amherst.
 Walk-Trot-Canter Equitation On The Flat, Section B: 1.
 Ally Bates,

 Savannah College of Art and Design - Team Bumble.
 2. Demetra Fotiou,